Infineon/command-console/README.md

 ## Introduction

 This library provides a framework to add command console support to your application.
-Support for Wi-Fi, iPerf, and Bluetooth Low Energy commands are bundled with this library.
+Support for Wi-Fi, Ethernet, iPerf, and Bluetooth Low Energy commands are bundled with this library.

-[ModusToolbox&trade; AnyCloud Tester - Wi-Fi Bluetooth&reg; Console](https://github.com/Infineon/mtb-anycloud-wifi-bluetooth-tester), [Mbed OS Tester - Wi-Fi Bluetooth&reg; Console](https://github.com/Infineon/mbed-os-wifi-bluetooth-tester), and [Amazon FreeRTOS Tester - Wi-Fi Bluetooth&reg; Console](https://github.com/Infineon/afr-wifi-bluetooth-tester) applications are built over this library.
+[ModusToolbox&trade; AnyCloud Tester - Wi-Fi Bluetooth&reg; Console](https://github.com/Infineon/mtb-anycloud-wifi-bluetooth-tester), [Mbed OS Tester - Wi-Fi Bluetooth&reg; Console](https://github.com/Infineon/mbed-os-wifi-bluetooth-tester), and [Amazon FreeRTOS Tester - Wi-Fi Bluetooth&reg; Console](https://github.com/Infineon/afr-wifi-bluetooth-tester) applications are built over this library for Wi-Fi kits.

 ## Features

 - Supports Wi-Fi commands to perform network operations such as scan and join

+- Supports Ethernet commands to perform network operations such as ethernet interface up and ethernet interface down.

 - Integrates iPerf 2.0 commands. iPerf is a tool for active measurements of the maximum achievable bandwidth on IP networks.